acase1/porsetter/README.md

 3. Save file.
 4. Exit nano
 5. from the command line type the following: `sudo chmod 777 /bin/setport`
-6. now type in setport.
+6. now type in `setport`.
 This will print the usage page.

 ####Test portsetter.cpp.o